Dynamic Range Majority Data Structures: Introduction

-\paragraph{Assumptions About Colours} In the following sections we assume that we can compare colours in constant time.
-In order to support a dynamic set of colours we employ the techniques described by Gupta et al.~\cite{Gupta1995}.
+\paragraph{Assumptions About Colours:} In the following sections, we assume that we can compare colours in constant time.
+In order to support a dynamic set of colours, we employ the techniques described by Gupta~\etal~\cite{Gupta1995}.
 These techniques allow us to maintain a mapping from the set of colours to integers in the range $[1,2n]$, where $n$ is the number of points \emph{currently} in our data structure.
 This allows us to index into an array using a colour in constant time.

 For the dynamic problems discussed, this mapping is maintained using a method similar to global rebuilding to ensure that the integer identifiers of the colours do not grow too large~\cite[Section 2.3]{Gupta1995}.
-When a coloured point is inserted we must first determine whether we have already assigned an integer to that colour.
-By storing the set of known colours in a balanced binary search tree, this can be checked in $O(\lg n_c)$ time, where $n_c$ is the number of distinct colours currently assigned to points in our data structure.
+When a coloured point is inserted, we must first determine whether we have already assigned an integer to that colour.
+By storing the set of known colours in a balanced binary search tree, this can be checked in $O(\lg |\ColourSet|)$ time; recall that $|\ColourSet|$ is the number of distinct colours currently assigned to points in our data structure.
+Since $|\ColourSet| \le n$, this cost is absorbed by update time of our data structure; see Table~\ref{tab:results}.
 Therefore, from this point on, we assume that we are dealing with integers in the range $[1,2n]$ when we discuss colours.